 Established to honor the 31 Americans killed in action on August 6, 2011, 31Heroes serves to impact the lives of our nation’s heroes and their families, while remembering the fallen, through athletic endeavors and competitive fundraising events.

 In the wake of the unimaginable tragedy, a mission was born.
 Following the downing of Extortion 17, a fundraising WOD—hosted at more than 430 gyms around the country with more than 10,000 participants—raised $300,000 over a four-week period to support the 30 families affected.
 This prompted the organizers to create 31Heroes to remember our fallen heroes and take care of their loved ones.

 Humbled by the massive response and inspired by the impact on the families of these heroes, 31Heroes recognized an opportunity to reach even more families.
 Soon, new events and WODs were organized with the help of a growing network of passionate volunteers.

-Since our first event in 2011, more than $1.5 million has been given back to our nation’s heroes and their families through grant-making opportunities and partnership programs.
-In 2015, The 31Heroes Project launched the initiative to send a designated number of veterans to distinguished brain centers across the country to receive cutting-edge treatment for Post Traumatic Stress Disorder and/or Traumatic Brain Injury.
+Since our first event in 2011, more than $2 million has been given back to our nation’s heroes and their families through grant-making opportunities and partnership programs.
+In 2015, 31Heroes launched the initiative to support treatment for veterans suffering from Post Traumatic Stress Disorder and/or Traumatic Brain Injury.

 They’ve left behind more than just memories.
 They’ve given us a legacy to honor.
 Together, we can ensure the mission to honor the fallen lives on and veterans are not forgotten when they return home.